IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 In Figma changing the states is achieved via the properties panel.

 > [!Note]
 > In Figma we have a separate base component called `.Combo Input`, which is explicitly used in the Combo component for both Single and Multiple selection types.
+The Combo Input has a Prefix container which can be switched **on** and **off**.

 ## Dropdown Type